schwabe/ics-openvpn/ISSUE_TEMPLATE.md

-To make issues more managable, I would appriciate if you fill out the details if applicable
+To make issues more manageable, I would appreciate if you fill out the details if applicable

 # General information
 1. Android Version